lucaslim2804/japantourismdataanalysis/README.md

 In this Data Analysis, I analyze tourism data pertaining to visitor arrivals to Japan and Prefecture Visit Rate of tourists to Japan.

 ## List of Analyses:
-Analysis A1: Singapore Visitor Arrivals to Japan by Month Analysis A2: Visitor Arrivals to Japan - Singapore and Malaysia Comparison Analysis A3: Singapore Visitor Numbers as a proportion of overall visitor numbers Analysis A4: One-way ANOVA
+Analysis A1: Singapore Visitor Arrivals to Japan by Month \n Analysis A2: Visitor Arrivals to Japan - Singapore and Malaysia Comparison Analysis A3: Singapore Visitor Numbers as a proportion of overall visitor numbers Analysis A4: One-way ANOVA